bismuthfoundation/hypernode/doc/Notes.md

 peers agree with us : differentiate jurors (for forging) and all (for sync when late and not juror) jurors only trust jurors.

+Allow sync from jurors for non juror MNs (for current round) same if juror missed a forged block: allow for late sync.

 Auto-update/restart when code update or specific message (WIP - needs proper sync and bootstrap first)